Odunde Festival: History

 as the "Oshun Festival".
 The goal was to bring together the community and to foster awareness of and pride in black history and culture.
 The festival began with $100 from neighborhood donations.

 The festival is one of the largest African celebration on the east coast of the United States.
 It is held in the month of June.
-The festival brings in Africans from all parts of the world, including Africa, Brazil, and other places around the United States.
+The Odunde festival brings in Africans from all parts of the world, including Africa, the Caribbean, and Brazil.

 According to WXPN, "... beginning with an all-inclusive spiritual procession to the Schuylkill River, the festival carries on from 10 a.m. to 8 p.m., filling the day with vibrant traditional clothing, African food, and art and craft vendors from around the world."

+Ruth died at age 64 in 1997.
+While Lois died at age 81 in 2017.

 There was no festival in 2020.